 - How do I justify my marketing budget? and How do I secure more marketing budget?

-This is ideal for content teams trying to isolate and demonstrate the conversions or how content is driving business outcomes.
+Content attribution enables teams to isolate and demonstrate conversions and how content is driving business outcomes.
 A vital piece in demonstrating ROI.

 If you produce a lot of content, you know it’s converting, as you can see it.
 But as to how much and which one is performing the best, that’s harder.
 And to demonstrate that proof is harder.